-Last week’s Wisdom Wednesday brought you 13 (Lucky) Golden Rules of Moviemaking from Steve Buscemi.
-The man himself directed readers to “Find the back issue of MovieMaker that lists the rules (or non-rules) of Jim Jarmusch.”
+Steve Buscemi himself, in his own “Things I’ve Learned,” directed readers to “Find the back issue of MovieMaker [from 2004] that lists the rules (or non-rules) of Jim Jarmusch.”
 Buscemi quickly added his admiration for Jarmusch, saying “He rules.
 He’s never made a film he didn’t put his complete heart and soul into—and he’s able to make his living at making movies!”
-So, dear readers, here are Jim Jarmusch’s 5 Golden Rules (or non-rules) of Moviemaking from way back in 2004.
+We couldn’t put it better ourselves. – MM Editors

 Rule #1: There are no rules.
 There are as many ways to make a film as there are potential filmmakers.
 It’s an open form.
 Anyway, I would personally never presume to tell anyone else what to do or how to do anything.
 To me that’s like telling someone else what their religious beliefs should be.
 Fuck that.
 That’s against my personal philosophy—more of a code than a set of “rules.”
 Therefore, disregard the “rules” you are presently reading, and instead consider them to be merely notes to myself.
 One should make one’s own “notes” because there is no one way to do anything.
 If anyone tells you there is only one way, their way, get as far away from them as possible, both physically and philosophically.